Welcome from TBA President Lauren Bogart

-Thank you for your interest in Temple Beth Ami.
-We’re delighted to learn of your interest in joining our congregation, and we appreciate the opportunity to tell you more about our vibrant, welcoming community and all we have to offer – spiritually, educationally, and socially.
+Thank you for navigating to this page!
+We are delighted you are interested in learning more about Temple Beth Ami and appreciate the opportunity to tell you more about our vibrant, welcoming community and all we have to offer – spiritually, educationally, and socially.

 We have just finished celebrating our 50th Anniversary where we honored our humble beginnings in 1971 and celebrated what Temple Beth Ami has become: an inclusive, joyful, generous community that embraces Jewish life.

 Many of us, myself included, have raised our families at TBA and our relationship with the temple has grown and changed as our families have.
 We have pajama tot Shabbats and empty nester happy hours, author talks and foreign films, weekly Torah study, and Purim Palooza.
 If you like music, you’ll love our Shabbat services where you’ll find at least one of our clergy playing the guitar.
 Love the outdoors?
 We enjoy picnic Shabbats with the Temple band, the “Shabbatones,” in our large backyard, and Shabbat hikes at nearby parks.